pranavnt/Asteroid/README.md

 #### Update collection name

-To update the name of a collection, run the command `asteroid update collection oldName newName`, where `oldName` is the name of the collection, and `newName` is the new name!
+To update the name of a collection, run the command `caldera update collection oldName newName`, where `oldName` is the name of the collection, and `newName` is the new name!

 ### Delete